kessler/license-report/README.md

 # ANNOUNCEMENT: repository changing ownership

-On the 16th of March 2024 this repository will change ownership and move to the personal account of one of it's maintainers, [Yaniv Kessler](https://github.com/kessler)
+On the 16th of March 2024 this repository has changed ownership and moved to the personal account of one of it's maintainers, [Yaniv Kessler](https://github.com/kessler)

-Ownership change will also occur on the npm registry to [Yaniv Kessler](https://www.npmjs.com/~kessler)
+Ownership change also occurred on the npm registry to [Yaniv Kessler](https://www.npmjs.com/~kessler)

 # NPM License Report Tool